jk1z/gitlab-release-note-generator/README.md

 These can be specified using environment variables

-* GITLAB_API_ENDPOINT: Your gitlab instaqnce's endpoint
+* GITLAB_API_ENDPOINT: Your gitlab instance's endpoint
   * Default https://gitlab.com/api/v4
 * GITLAB_PERSONAL_TOKEN: Grant api read/access permission
 * GITLAB_PROJECT_ID: Your project id that is located under settings > general